 Where to camp: Willow Flat Campground in ‘Island of the Sky’ section

 Though only about a half-hour from Arches National Park, Canyonlands doesn’t get nearly as much attention.
-This equally-amazing park has lots of hiking trails, sheer sandstone cliffs, the Colorado and Green Rivers snaking their way through, and expansive views that go on for miles.
+This equally-amazing park has lots of hiking trails, sheer sandstone cliffs, the Colorado and Green Rivers snaking their way through the park, and expansive views that go on for miles.